osequi/react-best-practices/the-facebook-stack.md

 Making one's mind to embrace the whole new stack is not a trivial task.

+Perhaps one should:

-Perhaps the process should start with learning functional and reactive programming.
+1. Start with learning functional and reactive programming.
+2. Go through Thinking in React.

-Then try React in a classic enveironment:  MVC / REST / CRUD / Client-server architecture.
+3. Try React in a classic enveironment:  MVC / REST / CRUD / Client-server architecture.

-In a next project embrace GraphQL with a non-Relay server like Apollo.
+4. Embrace GraphQL with a non-Relay server like Apollo.

-As a last step adhere to the complete Facebook stack with Relay.
+5. Adhere to the complete Facebook stack with Relay.

-Better follow the creators.
-Reinventing the wheel is always fun but in the same time costly and painful.
+6. Understand Event-driven architecture.

+If there is plenty of will, time and courage an exciting new ecosystem will unfold.

+Where all parts are equally important and even replaceable they prove they were made to work together

 ## Footnotes
 [^1]: [We're gonna program like it's 1999](http://metamn.io/react/were-gonna-program-like-its-1999/)